nidsarora/WeblogChallenge/README.md

 ## Assumptions

-#To sessionize the web logs
+#To sessionize the web logs<br />

-The sessions were created using:
+The sessions were created using:<br />
-*IP
+*IP <br />
-*user_agent - As the session from different user agent will be different even if the IP remains the same *Session Window time is taken as 15 minutes
+*user_agent - As the session from different user agent will be different even if the IP remains the same<br />
+*Session Window time is taken as 15 minutes<br />
-Session length for sessions that just start are taken as sum of request_processing_time,response_processing_time and backend_processing_time, assuming the user waits for the response
+Session length for sessions that just start are taken as sum of request_processing_time,response_processing_time <br />
+and backend_processing_time, assuming the user waits for the response<br />

-#For prediction of requests/sec for the next minute:
+#For prediction of requests/sec for the next minute:<br />

 *ARIMA and seasonal ARIMA were analyzed. <br />
 *ACF and PACF plots were plotted ,AIC of different models were compared to find the best hyperparameters for the model.<br />